quintype/malibu/tutorial/compile-custom-assets.md

 *This tutorial was contributed by [Deo](https://www.linkedin.com/in/deo-kumar) and [Phaneendra](https://www.linkedin.com/in/venkata-phaneendra-andukuri)*

 ## Custom assets
- Malibu support custom assets like fonts, images, icons, etc. We will follow the below steps for loading custom fonts in Malibu.
+ Malibu supports custom/static assets like fonts, images, icons, etc. We will follow the below steps for loading custom fonts in Malibu.

 ## Steps to implement the custom fonts

-1. Create `static-assets` folder inside app. ex - `app/static-assets`.
+1. Create `static-assets` folder inside app.
+Ex: `app/static-assets`.

 ![Static assets]({{"images/static-assets.png" | absolute_url}})

-2. Put all the fonts inside the above folder or you can create a separate folder for the fonts and put it inside static-assets folder. ex - `app/static-assets/fonts`.
+2. ut all the fonts inside the above folder or you can create a separate folder for the fonts and put it inside the static-assets folder.
+Ex: `app/static-assets/fonts`.

-3. Now open `app/server/handlers/render-layout.js` and use your fonts.
+3. Now open `app/server/handlers/render-layout.js` and use your fonts as shown below:

 ```javascript
 ...